iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/personal-website-frontend/src/assets/blogs/2024-04-12-Coding_From_Scratch_Part_3:What_is_a_Styling_Library_and_Using_Bootstrap-coding.md

 </html>
 ```

-Some generic HTML page boiler plate tags were added that you may not be familiar with but the most important tags to pay attention to right now is the &lt;link> tag which is essentially the external CSS that is being applied to the HTML page which you should be able to see if you open the HTML page on a browser.
+Some generic HTML page boiler plate tags were added that you may not be familiar with but the most important tags to pay attention to right now is the &lt;link> tag which is the external CSS that is being applied to the HTML page that you should be able to see if you open the HTML page on a browser.
+Voila, you have styled a web page using a styling library.

 ## References